New merit functions for multiobjective optimization and their properties: New merit functions for multiobjective optimization

 which means that~$x$ is weakly Pareto optimal for~\cref{eq: CMOP} by definition. \end{proof}

-The following theorem is clear from the continuity of~$F_i$. \begin{theorem} The function~$u_0$ defined by~\cref{eq: u_0} is lower semicontinuous on~$S$. \end{theorem} \Cref{thm: u continuity,thm: u} imply that if~$u_0(x^k) \to 0$ holds for some bounded sequence~$\set*{x^k}$, its accumulation points are weakly Pareto optimal.
-Thus, we can use~$u_0$ to measure the complexity of multiobjective optimization methods.
+The following theorem is clear from the lower semicontinuity of~$F_i$ and~\cite[Theorem~10.3]{Rooij1982}. \begin{theorem} The function~$u_0$ defined by~\cref{eq: u_0} is lower semicontinuous on~$S$. \end{theorem} \Cref{thm: u continuity,thm: u} imply that if~$u_0(x^k) \to 0$ holds for some bounded sequence~$\set*{x^k}$, its accumulation points are weakly Pareto optimal.
+Thus, we can use~$u_0$ to measure the convergence rate of multiobjective optimization methods (i.e.,~\cite{Tanabe2023}).

 Moreover, \cref{thm: u} implies that we can get weakly Pareto optimal solutions via the following single-objective optimization problem: